haquema/makers-javascript-fndamentals/contents/1-getting-started.md

 ## How do I run Javascript code?

 You will need to install a program called Node.js (also just called "node").
 Node is a Javascript *runtime* - which means it reads Javascript code, and execute it as a program.
-This is very similar to, for example, running the `ruby` command with a filename, to execute some Ruby code as a program.
+This is very similar to, for example, `ruby` or `irb`, which can read and execute Ruby code, either in files or entered directly into the REPL.

 First let's install `nvm` - the Node Version Manager.
-If you've used Ruby with `rvm` before, it's a similar thing: `nvm` allows us to install and manage specific Node versions.
+If you've used Ruby with `rvm` before, it's a similar tool: `nvm` allows us to install and manage specific Node versions.

 ```
 brew install nvm